Skip to content

 The courts have sanctioned lawyers relying on unverified authorities created by ChatGPT or similar tools.
 Federal courts can look to Rule 11 of the Federal Rules of Civil Procedure, which permits the imposition of ‘an appropriate sanction on any attorney, law firm, or party’ that violates the rule requiring them to certify that their contentions are warranted by existing law and the factual contentions will have evidentiary support.

 Fines are a common sanction as are costs orders requiring payment of the opposing party’s legal fees incurred when responding to court filings containing hallucinated case law.
-Courts have also struck out filings, removed lawyers from the case or suspended them from practise.
+Courts have also struck out filings, removed lawyers from the case or suspended them from practice.
 See ‘Cases’ below for some examples of the sanctions imposed in federal and state courts.

 State rules and guidance